 Example techniques for acquiring backlinks include promoting your content on social media or other relevant sites to earn links naturally, building relationships that lead to guest posting on another website, and publishing press release stories.

-On-page SEO techniques focus on optimizing content, structure, and related elements for a topic and related keywords, with the goal of improving search engine visibility and ranking performance.
+On-page SEO techniques focus on improving a webpage's content, structure, and related components for a specific topic and associated keywords.
+The objective is to increase the page and website's visibility and rankings in search engine results.

 Examples of on-page techniques include: